fayuge/CLAQ/README.md

 See [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness)

-Most experiments in the paper on ZeroShot can be conducted on single NVIDIA A100-80G GPU, the model of 60B
+Most experiments in the paper on ZeroShot can be conducted on single NVIDIA A100 80G GPU, only models over 60B require two GPUs.

 ## Paper Results